awsdocs/aws-javascript-developer-guide-v2/doc_source/kinesis-examples-capturing-page-scrolling-full.md

 });

 AWS.config.region = 'REGION';
-// We're going to partition kinesis records based on an identity.
+// We're going to partition Amazon Kinesis records based on an identity.
 // We need to get credentials first, then attach our event listeners.
 AWS.config.credentials.get(function(err) {
     // attach event listener